BoAi01/embodiment-scaling-laws/README.md

 File `exts/embodiment_scaling_laws/embodiment_scaling_laws/tasks/configs/environment/__init__.py` contains all the task names that we can run.
 For example, for `GenBot1k`, we can run `Gendog{i}` where `i` could range from `0` to `331`.

-Optionally: We provide the well-trained RL expert checkpoints [here](https://drive.google.com/file/d/16UgSzShxdfoj8ZT_WemAawXZq-wXLf7l/view?usp=sharing)(size=5G).
+Optionally: We provide the well-trained RL expert checkpoints [here] (https://drive.google.com/file/d/16UgSzShxdfoj8ZT_WemAawXZq-wXLf7l/view?usp=sharing)(size=5G).

 ### 2. RL Policy Evaluation
 To evaluate and visualize the trained policy, run